cmhe/meta-readonly-rootfs-overlay/README.md

 `root=` specifies the read-only root file system device.
 If this is not specified, the current rootfs is used.

-`rootfstype=` if support for the-read only file system is not build into the kernel, you can specify the required module name here.
+`rootfstype=` if support for the read-only file system is not build into the kernel, you can specify the required module name here.
+It will also be used in the mount command.

+`rootoptions=` specifies the mount options of the read-only file system.
+Defaults to `noatime,nodiratime`.

 `rootinit=` if the `init` parameter was used to specify this init script, `rootinit` can be used to overwrite the default (`/sbin/init`).